Employment has far-reaching and positive outcomes for women and their families, as well as being important for growing the New Zealand economy.

 *These figures have not been annually adjusted.

-The HLFS includes an official measure of the underutilisation of labour in New Zealand.
-This measure provides an indication of the potential labour supply and includes: people who are employed but want to work more hours (underemployed), those who want a job but are not currently actively looking or available to start work, and people who are unemployed by the official definition.
+The HLFS includes a measure of the underutilisation of labour in New Zealand.
+This measure provides an indication of people who are employed but want to work more hours (underemployed), those who want a job but are not currently actively looking or available to start work, and people who are unemployed by the official definition.

 A total of 327,000 people were underutilised in the June 2017 quarter, which equates to an underutilisation rate of 11.8 percent.
 The measure is important because it provides a way to better understand the untapped potential in the labour market.